 The Third Way is about making incremental experiments in the system as a whole, not just as changes to the application moving through the pipeline.
 In other words, it's relatively easy to see how long automation takes and to use increasingly powerful infrastructure to keep improving it.
 It's harder to understand how the hand-offs between roles or organizations introduces delays.
 This means teams "inspect and adapt" across the whole delivery workflow, looking for opportunities to improve human collaboration.
 For that matter, CD requires a habit of adapting and improving.
 If the team doesn't reflect on how to become more effective, and then tune and adjust its behavior on anything else, then CD will not grow and thrive either.
 The team needs to feel empowered to solve their own problems.

-That means Agile is more about embracing incoming and outgoing change than about ceremonies like standups and spring planning.
+That means agile is more about embracing incoming and outgoing change than about ceremonies like standups and sprint planning.
 Indeed, there are 10 other principles in the Agile Manifesto.
 Rather than trying to choose among the principles, they should be considered as a whole.
-Together these principles represent an attitude towards change that is common for both Agile and DevOps.
+Together these principles represent an attitude towards change that is common for both agile and DevOps.

-Finally, neither Agile nor DevOps are business goals in and of themselves.
+Finally, neither agile nor DevOps are business goals in and of themselves.
 Both are cultural movements that can inspire your organization with better means for achieving your goals.
-Agile and DevOps work better in combination, than as adversaries.
-The trick to avoiding confrontation between these 2 ideas is to understand the deeper values and principles upon which they are formed.
+Agile and DevOps work better in combination than as adversaries.
+The trick to avoiding confrontation between these two ideas is to understand the deeper values and principles upon which they are formed.
 Quick, but narrow, definitions lead to siloed thinking.
-Now that you know there's more to Agile than Scrum, and there's more to DevOps than CD, you're ready to try the powerful Agile + DevOps combination.
+Now that you know there's more to agile than scrum, and there's more to DevOps than CD, you're ready to try the powerful agile + DevOps combination.